The Good, The Bad and The Ugly - Review (scherpschutter)

 # The characters

 The Good, the Bad and the Ugly is also a character study Artaud style, which means the characters are illustrated by means of their actions and by confronting them to each other.
-Tuco, the Ugly, is open and direct, acting out of an earthy simplicity, without much recourse to postures, nor showing any lasting feelings of remorse or hate.
-His feelings are changeable to an almost ridiculous degree, but they’re not fake: every time he tries to fake a feeling (Blondie being his one and only true friend for example), he shows up for what he really is, a child begging for a cookie.
+Tuco, the Ugly, is open and direct, his feelings are changeable to an almost ridiculous degree, but they’re not fake: every time he tries to fake a feeling (Blondie being his one and only true friend for example), he shows up for what he really is, a child begging for a cookie.
 Compared to Tuco, both the Good and the Bad are calculating personalities.
 Blondie misses Tuco’s immediate strong emotions, but he has more insight in the vicissitudes of life.
 He doesn’t fathom the true meaning of war (“I have never seen so many men wasted so badly”), but he understands some of the personal tragedy of the people involved in it, and the pain they suffer, both psychically and mentally: there seems to be some understanding between him and the sympathetic Union officer, and he shows real compassion when he meets a dying Confederate soldier.
 Furthermore, he discharges Tuco’s gun prior to the final shootout, so he won’t have to kill him.
 The Bad, Angel Eyes, is shown as a cold professional, who will execute any assignment he’s been paid for, even with a sadistic smile.
 Intellectually he is the direct opposite of Blondie: he has no feeling of empathy, but he understands the mechanisms of war so well he can use them to his own purpose.
 His calculated brutality is often frightening.

 # The Actors

 These types are all played to perfection by the three formidable leads.
 We’re so familiar with the characters and the actors playing them, that it’s hard to imagine Leone had someone else in mind for the part of Angel Eyes.
-For the second time in his career, he thought of Charles Bronson (he had already wanted him for A Fistful of Dollars), and Van Cleef was contracted very late in the process.
+His original choice was Charles Bronson and Van Cleef was contracted very late in the process.
 Actually, he made this film back to back with The Great Gundown.
 Leone’s relationship with Wallach and (especially) Van Cleef was excellent, but he and Eastwood began to drift apart.
 According to Leone Clint had asked too much money ($ 250.000), and Clint was dissatisfied because he felt that Eli Wallach had the better part.
 There’s one small element of Eastwood’s character, that has escaped most people who have written about the movie: he picks up the famous poncho from the side of the dying soldier, wearing the distinctive garment only in the film’s finale.
 The two other parts of the trilogy are both set after the Civil War, and when Blondie rides out of this movie, he is on his way to A Fistful of Dollars.
 Like this the trilogy can start all over again, ad infinitum.
 It leaves us with the difficulty that No Name would be a wealthy man at the beginning of Fistful, which makes it unlikely he would ever want to mess with the Rojos and the Baxters, but it’s an elegant narrative device.
 I like it.

 # Sources of Inspiration